clofresh/soda-theme-hidpi/README.md

 ### Code Font

-The code font shown in the screenshot is Menlo.
+The code font shown in the screenshot is Menlo, font used for UI is Ubuntu

 ## Development